Action Network · Data Study · World Cup 2026

 "The USA enters this tournament with the freshest squad on paper.
 2,823 minutes per player, the lowest of any nation we tracked.
 That matters.
 A condensed knockout schedule tests recovery, and fresher squads tend to run harder in the final stages."

 "But the aggregate hides the real story.
-Richards and McKennie have carried loads that put them in the same bracket as the most-worked players in France and Germany.
+Richards and McKennie have carried loads that put them in the same bracket as the most-worked players in France and England.
 A low squad average can still mean a fatigued first XI."

 "The MLS data is the most counterintuitive finding.
 Domestic players are arriving with higher per-game utilisation than their European teammates: 82.7 minutes per appearance versus 66.9.
 MLS coaches are not resting these players.
 They are starting them and keeping them on."